Social Events and Gatherings

 A. Event Requirements

-The following policies and process applies after October 1st when larger social events, parties, and gatherings are permitted:
+The following policies and processes apply when larger social events, parties, and gatherings are permitted:

 Occupancy Limits: All gatherings must observe the occupancy limits of the specific space.
 Students may contact the Office of Residential Life for questions regarding occupancy limits.